popgenmethods/defiNETti/README.rst

         return (data,label)

-A more detailed population genetics-specific example is shown in ``example/``
+A more detailed population genetics-specific example is shown in ``example/``.
+Note in principle the simulator object could randomly sample from a fixed dataset if no generative model is available.

 Neural Network